-Listen and act in ways that put audiences at the centre of our work and create ‘two-way’ engagement with communities of interests, creating opportunities for meaningful dialogue and participatory programs.
+Listen and act in ways that put audiences at the centre of our work and create ‘two-way’ engagement with communities of interest, creating opportunities for meaningful dialogue and participatory programs.

-See us first by our striving to be a ‘must-see’ destination through investing in the Museum’s contemporary architecture and creative exhibitions and programs to deliver unique, distinctive visitor experiences.
+See us first by striving to be a ‘must-see’ destination by investing in the Museum’s contemporary architecture and creative exhibitions and programs to deliver unique, distinctive visitor experiences.

 Work smarter by fostering a creative culture that seeks to maximise the potential of the Museum’s people, assets and financial resources to deliver the best possible outcomes for visitors.

-Although it is one of Australia’s newest cultural institutions, the National Museum of Australia was almost 100 years in the making.
-Over the course of the 20th century, proposals for a national museum were intermittent, and interrupted by wars, financial crises and changing government priorities.
+Although it is one of Australia’s youngest cultural institutions, the National Museum of Australia was almost 100 years in the making.
+Over the course of the 20th century, proposals for a national museum were intermittent and interrupted by wars, financial crises and changing government priorities.

 A national inquiry in 1975 (the ‘Pigott Report’) resulted in the creation of the Museum with the passing of the National Museum of Australia Act 1980 (the Museum Act).
 Collecting officially began with the inheritance of significant collections from Australian Government agencies, including the Australian Institute of Anatomy.
 A location for the Museum was identified at Yarramundi Reach, Canberra.